 Applicants will not be asked to attend an interview.
 Programmes are matched to applicants via an auto-match facility which works through the list of applicants in order of score (high to low) matching them to the highest ranked programme in their preferences that still has a place remaining.
 Applicants will be provided with information on which score band they are in, in order to assist them when ranking.

 Applicants will be matched to F2 programmes approximately 5 months after the start of the F1 year, allowing the F1 doctor to make an informed decision regarding their choice of F2 job.
 For more information see the Matching to Year 2 section below.

 I have been allocated to the Wales Foundation School, what happens next?

-You will receive an email from the Wales Foundation School after 12 noon on Thursday 12th March 2020.
-A copy of the email will be available to download here, and a graph of our 2020 applicant scores is here.
+Applicants allocated to Wales will receive an email from the Wales Foundation School after 12:00 noon on Thursday 11th March 2021 informing you of the preferencing process.
+A copy of the email will be available to download here, and a graph of our applicant scores will be available here.

-I am a standalone applicant requring a TIER 2 VISA, how do I apply?
+I am a standalone applicant requiring a TIER 2 VISA, how do I apply?